-This form should only be completed by retirees under 65 who are disabled with a federal adjusted gross income below \$20,200 (or below \$25,400 if filing married and both spouses are retired, under 65, and disabled).
+This form should only be completed by retirees under 65 who are disabled and have a federal adjusted gross income below \$20,200 (or below \$25,400 if filing married and both spouses are retired, under 65, and disabled).

-Your Name Spouse's Name Your Social Security Number Spouse's Social Security Number Your Date of Birth (Month/Day/Year) Spouse's Date of Birth (Mo Spouse's Date of Birth (Month/Day/Year) Your Retirement Date Spouse's Retirement Date Spouse's Retirement Date Your Employer (and Payer's name if other than employer) Spouse's Employer (and Payer's name if other than employer) Column B Spouse Column A You 1.
-Total disability income received during the tax y y ear 1.
-2. Exclude disability pay.
+Your Information: Spouse's Information: Name Name Social Security Number Social Security Number Date of Birth (Month/Day/Year) Date of Birth (Month/Day/Year) Retirement Date Retirement Date Employer (and Payer's name if other than employer) Employer (and Payer's name if employer) B. Spouse A. You 1.
+Total disability income received during the tax year1 .00 2.
+Exclude disability pay.
 See instructions. a.
-Multiply \$100 by the number of weeks y \$100 or more.
-Enter total. b.
-If you received disability payments of le enter the total you received for all such c.
-If you received disability payments for a smaller of either the amount you received allowable for the period.
-2a. ess than \$100 for any week weeks d.
-Add lines a, b, and c.
-Enter total 2d.
-Add amounts on line 2d column A and column B. Enter total a.
-Enter your federal adjusted gross in ncome from federal 1040 4a b.
-Amount used to figure exclusion decrease.
-4b.
-C. Subtract line 4b from line 4a.
-Enter difference.
-If line 4b is greater than line 4a, enter zero.
-4c.
-5. Subtract line 4c from line 3.
-Enter difference here and on line 24 of IA 1040 5.
-Physician's Statemen nt of Permanent and Total Disa ability Name of Taxpayer with Disability Physician's Name Physician's Address I certify that the taxpayer was permanently and totally d isabled on the date he or she retired , as noted above.
-Physician's SignatureDate
+Multiply \$100 by the number of weeks you payments were \$100 or more.
+Enter total. ur disability 2a .00 00 b.
+If you received disability payments of less any week enter the total you received for .00 00 If you received disability payments for a p the smaller of either the amount you recei exclusion allowable for the period ived or the highest .0000 d.
+Add lines 2a, 2b, and 2c.
+Enter total 2d .0000 3.
+Add amounts on line 2d column A and column ո B. Enter total 300 4.
+Limit on exclusion.
+See instructions. a.
+Enter your federal adjusted gross income from federal form 1040 .
+4a00 b.
+Amount used to calculate exclusion decre ase 4b. \$15,000 .00 c.
+Subtract line 4b from line 4a.
+Enter differe enter zero 4c00 5.
+Subtract line 4c from line 3.
+Enter difference h ere and on line 24 of IA 1040 500 Physician's Statement of Permanent and Total Disability Name of Taxpayer with Disability Physician's Name Physician's Address certify that the taxpayer was permanently and total bove.
+Physician's Signature Date

-IA 2440 General Instructions
+IA 2440 Instructions